thecodinghouse/mezzanine-themes/README.md

  [demo](http://thecodinghouse.in/themes/)

-This a mezzanine project whcih contains free mezzanine themes(flat/nova/solid/moderna).
+This is a mezzanine project which contains free mezzanine themes(flat/nova/solid/moderna).

 Download and run the project to try each theme by changing theme name in settings.py